 You’re never going to get the majority of the people who come to your website to read and devour every word on that page.
 So that isn’t our goal.
 Truly our goal is to help them find the answer to their question or the solution to their problem.
 We want to make it easy for them to find that one nugget of information that is exactly what they are looking for.

-#1 - I want you to talk to your website visitors like they're five.
 I mean, it, I want you to dumb down your language.

 - If you’re a life coach, stop using phrases like ‘change your story.’
 People don’t really understand exactly what that means until, and unless, they’ve actually worked with you.
 Sometimes we use the words we’re now using at the end of this process, how we’ve transformed and changed to become better or learn something.
 And now we start to use those words instead of really speaking to people like they don’t know what you know.